Vietri sul Mare

 Raito, Albori and the other hamlets

-The other hamlets of Vietri are Benincasa, Molina and Dragonea.
-The latter houses the Church of Santi Pietro e Paolo Apostoli, a millenary parish, one of the oldest in the province of Salerno.
+Other fractions of Vietri include Benincasa, Molina and Dragonea.
+The latter houses the Church of Santi Pietro e Paolo Apostoli, a millennial parish and one of the oldest in the province of Salerno.